 The Mathematics Education Lab provides an appropriate, attractive learning space, with materials, for teaching pre-service K-12 teachers of mathematics.
 It is located in Bond Hall 404.

-The lab contains a wide range of resource materials specific to mathematics education that would be useful to both prospective and current mathematics teachers.
+The lab contains a wide range of resource materials specific to mathematics education.
 These materials include:

 - Text book series used by local schools

 - Resource books filled with ideas for unit plans, replacement lessons, and complementary learning activities

 - Resource books on specific topics such as problem solving, assessment, the history of mathematics, pedagogy, research, and educational philosophy

 - National Council of Mathematics journals: Teaching Children Mathematics (Pre-K – 8), Mathematics Teaching in the Middle School (6 -8), Mathematics Teacher (9 – 14) and Journal of Research in Mathematics Education